 Dear Religious Leader,

-As Election Day draws near, candidates and their supporters may seek help or endorsements from your house of worship.
+As various local and state elections draw near, candidates and their supporters may seek help or endorsements from your house of worship.
 Thus, this is a good time to familiarize yourself with the law governing electioneering by nonprofit organizations.

 The First Amendment protects the right of all Americans, religious leaders included, to speak out on religious, moral and political issues.
 However, houses of worship and other nonprofit entities classified under Section 501(c)(3) of the Internal Revenue Service Tax Code are barred from endorsing or opposing candidates for public office and may not intervene directly or indirectly in partisan campaigns between candidates in any way.